rubiety/flight_leverage/source/blog/2013-11-02-trip-report-singapore-a380-private-suite-sin-hkg.markdown

   <img src="/blog/2013/11/02/trip-report-singapore-a380-private-suite-sin-hkg/hong_kong_airport.jpg" alt="Hong Kong Airport" />
 </div>

-After this incredible experience, I'm incrasing my valuation of Amex Membership Rewards and Starwood points simply so reflect my much stronger desire to use them in the future on Singapore Airlines First/Suites class.
+After this incredible experience, I'm increasing my valuation of Amex Membership Rewards and Starwood points simply to reflect my much stronger desire to use them in the future on Singapore Airlines First/Suites class.
 I would love to experience this again on a long haul segment!

 #### Trip Report Index for Six-Week Journey to Australia & Asia:
 * [Asiana First Class Suite JFK-ICN](/blog/2013/10/14/trip-report-asiana-first-class-suite-jfk-icn.html)